rayxuan2000/UCSD_ECE143_project/README.md

 By analyzing this dataset, we aim to identify hotspots for different types of incidents, peak times for calls, and potentially uncover any patterns related to specific call types or areas.

 Additional Notes: We used the data from 2019 to 2023, which is huge and cannot be uploaded to repo.
+You can find detailed information about data from [Dataset information](#jump).

+## <span id="jump">Dataset inforamtion</span>

 ## File Structure of ECE143_Project.ipynb
 ### Part 0: Initializations and packages import